- Designed For

 - $1,275 plus a $60 non-refundable registration fee

-If you are dreaming of opening your own cidery, join the Craft Cidery Startup Workshop to learn the logistics of starting your own craft cider business.
+If you are dreaming of starting a cider business, join the Craft Cidery Startup Workshop to learn the logistics of starting your own craft cider business.

 Along with the rise of micro breweries and micro distilleries, the cider industry is seeing increased demand for more flavors and styles of cider.
 Changing laws and regulations around the United States have made small cideries a feasible option and the cider market is ready for fresh and innovative home recipes.

-Taught by seasoned cider industry practitioners, the workshop will walk you through the basics of:
+Taught by seasoned cider industry practitioners, this cider business course will walk you through the basics of:

 - Business planning